 Launching an ecommerce store sounds simple enough — all you have to do is add some products, images, and descriptions, right?
 Nothing could be further from the truth.
 If you want to create a great ecommerce store, you need a great plan.
 Before ever adding products, design elements, or anything else, you need to have an ecommerce website requirements specification document.

-The late, great Yogi Berra once said, “If you don’t know where you are going, you’ll end up someplace else.”
+The late Yogi Berra once said, “If you don’t know where you are going, you’ll end up someplace else.”

 In this article, we’ll focus on ecommerce specifications — what they are, what they’re for, and how to write them.

-A specification is a set of requirements.
-Requirements define website behavior and user interaction.
+A specification is a set of requirements that define website behavior and user interaction.
 In other words, requirements are capabilities and functionalities that are required in the end-product.

-A website requirements specification document describes your ecommerce website in detail — including who will do what, how they will do it, and what the business goals are.
-It also serves as an agreement between you and the development agency, ensuring both sides are on the same page.
+A website requirements specification document describes your ecommerce website in detail.
+It also serves as an agreement between a store owner and the development agency, ensuring both sides are on the same page.

 There are two main sets of requirements: functional and non-functional.
-Functional refers to the technical functionality of the website — what the website is supposed to do.
-Non-functional requirements describe how the website is supposed to perform a certain function.
+Functional refers to the technical functionality of the website — how the website should function.
+Non-functional requirements are how the website is supposed to perform a certain function.

-For example, among the essential functional requirements for an ecommerce website are things like: adding items to the cart, navigating the website, interacting with the user interface, etc. Non-functional requirements would be how the server handles requests, how it stands up to increasing amounts of logins/users, and other concerns like security and usability.
+For example, among the essential functional requirements for an ecommerce website are the following: adding items to the cart, navigating the website, interacting with the user interface, etc. Non-functional requirements would be how the server handles requests, how it stands up to increasing amounts of logins/users, and other concerns like security and usability.

 Who writes the specification document and what is it used for?